 Where to Buy

-Once you have settled on the type of system you want to buy, the next step is actually purchasing it.
+Once you have settled on the operating system and platform-type, you are now ready to make the actual purchase.

 From the Manufacturer